Frequently Asked Questions

 • Does the Port have a preferred outcome?

-No. The Port is conducting its due diligence to see whether adding commercial passenger or cargo services would bring jobs and economic opportunities to our community, as well as exploring its effect on the local quality of life.
+No. The Port is conducting its due diligence to see whether adding commercial passenger services would bring jobs and economic opportunities to our community, as well as exploring its effect on the local quality of life.
 Once the Port has a clearer picture of community priorities, available economic opportunities, and the likely associated costs and impacts, the Board of Commissioners will determine whether to take any next steps.

 • How is this study related to the Washington State Commercial Aviation Work Group?